Sotty75/sdl-prototype/development_diary.md

 - Move the init appstate logic in a different place as in main it is becoming too crowded, next to appState we may have other similar entities like gameState, playerState, rendererState, audioState. and so on. that may be useful to exchange data across different components.
 For example, the rendererState is a better place to hold the textures pool.
 - We may also want to include a defines file esplicitly to create the constants, as is the GAMEPAD_DEADZONE
+- Create a Scene descriptor file so we do not need to hardcode all the inputs needed to create a scene.
+  - Eventually, it will have a reference to some Sprite Descriptor file where we can identify in a text format the sprite properties, animations and so forth.